 8.3.2 Referencing External Functions.
-An external function is referenced by using its reference (5.2) as a primary in an arithmetic or logical expression.
+An external function is referenced by using its reference (5.2) as a primary in an arithmetic expression.
 The actual arguments, which constitute the argument list, must agree in order, number, and type with the corresponding dummy arguments in the defining program unit.
 An actual argument in an external function reference may be one of the following:

-- (1) A variable name
+(1) A variable name

-- (2) An array element name
+(2) An array element name

-- (3) An array name
+(3) An array name

-- (4) Any other expression
+(4) Any other expression

-- (5) The name of an external procedure

-If an actual argument is an external function name or a subroutine name, then the corresponding dummy argument must be used as an external function name or a subroutine name, respectively.

-If an actual argument corresponds to a dummy argument that is defined or redefined in the referenced subprogram, the actual argument must be a variable name, an array element name, or an array name.
-Execution of an external function reference results in an association (10.2.2) of actual arguments with all appearances of dummy arguments in executable statements, function definition statements, and as adjustable dimensions in the defining subprogram.
+Execution of an external function reference results in an association (10.2.2) of actual arguments with all appearances of dummy arguments in executable statements and function definition statements.
 If the actual argument is an expression, then this association is by value rather than by name.
 Following these associations, execution of the first executable statement of the defining subprogram is undertaken.

-An actual argument which is an array element name containing variables in the subscript could in every case be replaced by the same argument with a constant subscript containing the same values as would be derived by computing the variable subscript just before the association of arguments takes place.
+An actual argument that is an array element name containing variables in the subscript could in every case be replaced by the same array name with a constant subscript containing the same values as would be derived by computing the variable subscript just before the association of arguments took place.

-If a dummy argument of an external function is an array name, the corresponding actual argument must be an array name or array element name (10.1.3).
+If a dummy argument of an external function is an array name, the corresponding actual argument must be an array name.